develop-biology/language.development/README.md

     cat.makeNoise();
 }
 ```
-Now, we can define any number of Animals through Transcription Factor dependencies and any change in the `AnimalTF` "base class" will be applied to all Animals.
+Now, we can define any number of Animals through Transcription Factor dependencies and any change in the `AnimalTF` 'base class' will be applied to all Animals.

 ### Meta Meta
 Let's talk a little bit about how the above inheritance system actually works.
-When a Transcription Factor has a dependency, that dependency is loaded before the execution block.
+When a Transcription Factor has a dependency, that dependency is loaded before the execution Block.
 Thus, the above example of:
 ```
 CatTF< AnimalTF >
 {
     object.legs = 4;
-    object.noise = "Meow";
+    object.noise = 'Meow';
 }
 ```
 expands to: